tgchibanda/muka-active/README.md

 go to your local folder and run npm run build to get vite files remove /public/build from .gitignore commit your changes to remote server

+then run git pull origin main
+if you had some changes before just do git reset --hard HEAD first

+Now Deploy VueJs
+create a .env.production file in the backend on your local machine and put the url of your server eg https://example.com In the backend folder on local, run npm run build.
+This will create a dist folder go to your production server and create the folder in the public_html that has been created name it admin add the files that are in the dist folder into admin When you click reload on the server, it will look for the folders but we want to direct it to the index.html create the apache file in the admin folder on the production server and name it .htaccess paste the below
+            RewriteEngine On
+            RewriteCond %{REQUEST_FILENAME} !-f
+            RewriteCond %{REQUEST_FILENAME} !-d
+            RewriteRule . index.html
+run php artisan storage:link on production for our storage folder to be accessible in public then go on you local and search for filesystems.php under the config file of laravel application add visibility on disks array like below
+    'visibility' => 'public'
+then comit to git hub and pull to production server Configure stripe.
+Just copy them from local .env file Change webhook key for the production server.

+For email logo to show, slot name should be exactly like the production app name in the .env